+Previous Items OCM 107/2018

+Directorate Asset Services

+Business Unit Waste & Fleet

+File Reference AD-TEN-005

+Applicant N/A Owner N/A

+Attachments Nil

-Previous Items Directorate Business Unit File Reference Applicant Owner OCM 107/2018 Asset Services Waste & Fleet AD-TEN-005 N/A N/A Attachments Nil Confidential Attachment Reason for Confidentiality: Local Government Act 1995 s5.23 (c) "a contract entered into, or which may be entered into, by the local government which relates to a matter to be discussed at the meeting."
+Confidential Reason for Confidentiality: Local Government Act 1995 discussed at the meeting."

+Attachment s5.23 (c)

+"a contract entered into, or which may be entered into, by the local government which relates to a matter to be setting and oversight (e.g. accepting tenders, adopting plans natural justice apply.
-Advocacy When Council is advocating on behalf of the community to another level of government/body/agency 0 Executive When Council is undertaking its substantive role of direction setting and oversight (e.g. accepting tenders, adopting plans and budgets Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
-When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal